muvaf/cloud-native-heroku/03-image-and-chart.md

 In this template we will add image building capabilities and a Helm chart that can be deployed to a cluster to deploy our application.

+In this tutorial, we will:
+* Create a new software template with a Docker image and Helm chart,
+* Create a continuous integration pipeline to build and publish the image and chart to Github Container Registry,
+* Install the software instance we created using the new template.

 > You can find the final template for this tutorial in the
 > [templates/02-image-and-chart](templates/02-image-and-chart) folder.